veronica-f-reyes/Zillow_Regression_Project/README.md

 - The max tax rate was 0.01885 was located in Orange County
 - The mix tax rate was 0.00622 was located in Orange County
 - The highest average tax rate was in Los Angeles County with an average of 0.013054
-- The lowest average tax rate was Ventura County with an average of  0.011513
+- The l Ist average tax rate was Ventura County with an average of  0.011513
-- The highest number of properties were located in Los Angeles County with 21,469 properties
+- The highest number of properties I located in Los Angeles County with 21,469 properties
-- The lowest number of properties were located in Ventura County with 3,189 properties
+- The l Ist number of properties I located in Ventura County with 3,189 properties

 DATA DICTIONARY: